MichaelDulin/reading-notes/project-markdown.md

 3. What is your Git flow?
   -
 4. Will you be using a PR review workflow?
 If so, consider:
-  - How many people must review a PR?
+  a.
+How many people must review a PR?
     -
-  - Who merges PRs?
+  b.
+Who merges PRs?
     -
-  - How often will you merge?
+  c.
+How often will you merge?
     -
-  - How will you communicate that it’s time to merge?
+  d.
+How will you communicate that it’s time to merge?
     -

 ## Presentation Deck